Commodore 64: CPU and memory

-Commodore did not include a reset button on any of their computers until the CBM-II line, but there were third-party cartridges with a reset button on them.
-It is possible to trigger a soft reset by jumping to the CPU reset routine at $FCE2 (64738).
-A few programs use this as an "exit" feature, although it does not clear memory.
+Commodore did not include a reset button on its computers until the CBM-II line, but third-party cartridges had a reset button.
+A soft reset can be triggered by jumping to the CPU reset routine at $FCE2 (64738).
+A few programs use this as an exit feature, although it does not clear memory.

-The KERNAL ROM went through three separate revisions, mostly designed to fix bugs.
-The initial version is only found on 326298 motherboards, used in the first production models, and cannot detect whether an NTSC or PAL VIC-II is present.
+The KERNAL ROM underwent three revisions, mainly designed to fix bugs.
+The initial version is only found on 326298 motherboards (used in the first production models), and cannot detect whether an NTSC or PAL VIC-II is present.
 The second revision is found on all C64s made from late 1982 through 1985.
-The third and last KERNAL ROM revision was introduced on the 250466 motherboard (late breadbin models with 41464 RAM) and is found in all C64Cs.
-The 6510 CPU is clocked at 1.023 MHz (NTSC) and 0.985 MHz (PAL), lower than some competing systems (for example, the Atari 800 is clocked at 1.79 MHz).
-A small performance boost can be gained by disabling the VIC-II's video output via a register write.
-This feature is often used by tape and disk fastloaders as well as the KERNAL cassette routine to keep a standard CPU cycle timing not modified by the VIC-II's sharing of the bus.
+The final KERNAL ROM revision was introduced on the 250466 motherboard (late breadbin models with 41464 RAM), and is found in all C64Cs.
+The 6510 CPU is clocked at 1.023 MHz (NTSC) and 0.985 MHz (PAL), lower than some competing systems; the Atari 800, for example, is clocked at 1.79 MHz).
+Performance can be boosted slightly by disabling the VIC-II's video output via a register write.
+This feature is often used by tape and disk fast loaders and the KERNAL cassette routine to keep a standard CPU cycle timing not modified by the VIC-II's sharing of the bus.

-The Restore key is gated directly to the CPU's NMI line and will generate an NMI if pressed.
-The KERNAL handler for the NMI checks if Run/Stop is also pressed; if not, it ignores the NMI and simply exits back out.
-Run/Stop-Restore normally functions as a soft reset in BASIC that restores all I/O registers to their power on default state, but does not clear memory or reset pointers, so any BASIC programs in memory will be left untouched.
-Machine language software usually disables Run/Stop-Restore by remapping the NMI vector to a dummy RTI instruction.
-The NMI can be used for an extra interrupt thread by programs as well, but runs the risk of a system lockup or undesirable side effects if the Restore key is accidentally pressed, as this will trigger an inadvertent activation of the NMI thread.
+The restore key is gated directly to the CPU's NMI line, and will generate an NMI if pressed.
+The KERNAL handler for the NMI checks if run/stop is also pressed; if not, it ignores the NMI and exits.
+Run/stop-restore is normally a soft reset in BASIC which restores all I/O registers to their power-on default state, but does not clear memory or reset pointers; any BASIC programs in memory will be left untouched.
+Machine-language software usually disables run/stop-restore by remapping the NMI vector to a dummy RTI instruction.
+The NMI can also be used for an extra interrupt thread by programs, but risks a system lockup or other undesirable side effects if the restore key is accidentally pressed (which activates the NMI thread).